Texas School District Yanks Controversial ‘Chivalry' Assignment That Told Girls to Dress to Please Men

 A Texas school district has removed an assignment that called for girls to follow the “Rules of Chivalry,” including dressing “in a feminine manner to please men” and to “not complain or whine."

-According to KLBK-TV, the assignment was to be completed this week by students at Shallowater High School and was shared in a private Facebook group.
+According to KLBK-TV, the assignment was to be completed this week by students at Shallowater High School in Shallowater, northwest of Lubbock, and was shared in a private Facebook group.
 The assignment sparked online criticism of the district.

 According to an image of the assignment, it was intended to “demonstrate to the school how the code of chivalry and standards set in the medieval concept of courtly love carries over into the modern day.”